robbridges/go_user_micro/README.md

 I did my best to not rely on an env so any repo can plug and play this, but you will need to make email.env file and fill in your own smtp server info.

 ## Usage
 1. Go mod install the repo.
+You can either run it manually or use the dockerfile
 2. Either create your own postgres instance or use the defaults in the dockerfile
 3. Make migrate_up to run the migrations, requires <a href="https://github.com/golang-migrate/migrate">Go Migrate</a>
 4. Configure the cors in the main.go file, or an env if you prefer